-Kimchi Fried Rice Topped with a fried egg, sesame seeds and chopped green onions with chopsticks on the side
+Kimchi Fried Rice on a plate topped with a fried egg, chopped green onions and sesame seeds.

 Want to save this?